 Are you the kind of golfer who, when on a trip, starts playing golf in the morning and literally can't stop until the sun goes down?

-Then you must love the summer solstice, the longest day of the year.
+Then you must love the week of the summer solstice, home of the longest days of the year.
 Growing up in Michigan, I always looked forward to a twilight round of golf at my home course in mid-June.
 I felt it was the best way to "beat the house," managing a full 18 on my 5,000-yard course before dark on a reduced, $7 green fee.

 There are golf destinations that are legendary for long days.
 In places like Northern Michigan, the solstice sunrise is 5:52 a.m. and the sunset is 9:32 p.m.
 It's no surprise there are many multi-course resort courses that cater to all-day binges.